-Ten years ago, 3D printing was nothing but a long shot that the average consumer knew nothing about.
-Nowadays, printing parts with 3D printing technology for machines and some consumer goods is not only common, it’s growing more popular.
-All types of industries, including manufacturing, have found that 3D printing is a great way to incorporate modern technology into their current workflow.
+Ten years ago, the average consumer knew nothing about 3D printing.
+Today, using 3D printing technology to print parts for machines and some consumer goods is common and becoming popular.
+Many industries, including manufacturing, have found that 3D printing works well with their current workflow.

-Prior to its increase in popularity, 3D printing was struck with a huge spike in hype, followed by a decrease in stock prices, which at first glance would seem like a negative sign for 3D printing.
-In all actuality, there are still plenty of reasons for people to be excited about 3D printing, particularly due to 3D-printed parts being implemented into end products.
-For example, cars now feature parts made using 3D-printing.
-The technology is no longer limited to prototype printing, and is now a viable option for producing end products.
+Initially, 3D printing was seen as more of a prototype technology and didn’t have a credible reputation due to overhype and later poor performance on the NASDAQ.
+However, today there are plenty of concrete reasons for people to be excited about 3D printing because 3D-printed parts are actually being used in products.
+For example, cars now use parts made using 3D-printing.
+The technology is no longer limited to prototype printing and is now a production option for end products.

-Here are some statistics from a PwC study concerning the implementation speed of 3D printing:
+Here are some statistics from a PwC study concerning the implementation of 3D printing:

-Even if 3D printing is gradually moving from a novelty to a commodity, it’s important to consider what this new technology can do to the manufacturing industry.
-For example, will the costs of 3D-printed goods decrease, and will this disrupt the current state of how traditional supply chains work?
+Even if 3D printing’s move from novelty to commodity is gradual, we should consider what this new technology could do to manufacturing.
+For example, will the costs of 3D-printed goods decrease, and will this change how traditional supply chains work?

-There’s even more concern over how 3D printing will affect intellectual property.
-With demand for 3D printing technologies increasing, the costs will naturally decrease, and the results of this innovation can be seen in a new light.
-Can 3D-printed goods keep up with the quality and production speed required to meet specific manufacturing goals?
-These uncertainties are one of the top reasons why organizations are slowly implementing 3D printing – getting their feet wet before diving in head-first.
+How will 3D printing affect intellectual property?
+And with demand for 3D printing technologies increasing, even if price decreases, can 3D-printed goods keep up with the quality and production speed required to meet manufacturing goals?
+These uncertainties are some of the reasons why organizations are cautious in implementing 3D printing.

-3D printing is just one example of how new technology solutions are being implemented in a business environment to improve operations.
-By using the latest and greatest technology solutions, your business can also see a dramatic increase in productivity, efficiency, and return-on-investment.
-Just like manufacturing companies who are looking to implement 3D printing, you need to do your homework and carefully consider how these new technology solutions can affect your organization.
+3D printing is just one example of how new technology is being implemented in a business environment.
+By using new technology solutions, you too can see a dramatic increase in productivity, efficiency, and return.
+Like manufacturing companies who are looking at 3D printing, you need to carefully consider how these new technology solutions can affect your organization.